devshivamthakur/url-shortner-frontend/README.md

 2. **Copy a URL:**
    - Click on the "Copy" button next to a shortened URL to copy it to the clipboard.

-3. **Manage URLs:**
+3. **Generate and Download QR Codes:**
-   - View your list of shortened URLs.
+   - The application automatically generates a QR code for each shortened URL.
-   - Optionally add functionality to delete or edit URLs.
+   - Click on the "Download icon" button next to a shortened URL to download the QR code image.

 ## Technologies Used